-- Denavir: This is my favorite prescription cream.
+- Denavir.
+This is my favorite prescription cream.
 It’s a cream that you apply every 2 waking hours for four days.
-It’s active ingredient is an anti-viral and what I’ve seen in the last 10 years are very good results and my patients always have good results with it, so it’s my go-to.
+It’s active ingredient is an anti-viral and what I’ve seen in the last 10 years are very good results, so it’s my go-to.
 It’s prescription-only so you have to see your dentist for it.
-In my experience, it works better than Abreva and Viroxyn, but those are also good options—discuss what’s best for you with your dentist.

-- Medication: The creams attack the cold sore and its site, but you can attack the viral infection systemically by taking a pill — but there are side effects, so try the cream first.
+- Medication.
+The creams attack the cold sore and its site, but you can attack the viral infection systemically by taking a pill.
+There are side effects, so try the cream first.
 Zovirax is the most popular.

-- Work with a shame free dentist: I’ve seen some rare cases where dentists have judged patients with cold sore outbreaks.
+- Work with a shame-free dentist.
+I’ve seen some rare cases where dentists have judged patients with cold sore outbreaks.
 This is just plain wrong.
-Having cold sores is not a shameful thing and in fact, most people come into contact with the virus at age five.
+Having cold sores is not a shameful thing.
 Ninety percent of people have the virus.
 Cold sores are very prevalent, with or without sexual activity.
 If you can’t discuss how to manage your cold sores openly with your dentist, move on and find a new one.

 - Abreva, which empirically has no evidence that the active ingredient, Docosanol, actually works.